Snapchat/KeyDB-docs/docs/commands.md

   assume that certain commands in Lua will be ordered, but instead rely on the documentation of the original command you call to see the properties it provides.
-* Lua pseudo random number generation functions `math.random` and `math.randomseed` are modified in order to always have the same seed every time a new script is executed.
+* Lua's pseudo-random number generation function `math.random` is modified to always use the same seed every time a new script is executed.
   This means that calling `math.random` will always generate the same sequence of numbers every time a script is executed if `math.randomseed` is not used.